“the best-kept arts secret in Britain” Iain Sinclair

 With crucial support from Arts Council England, London Borough of Southwark and the Heritage Lottery Fund, CGP transformed this derelict church into a spectacular, cavernous art gallery for large-scale presentations.
 The building re-opened in May 1999 with the new name of Dilston Grove and the group exhibition Word Enough to Save a Life, Word Enough to Take a Life curated by Simon Morrissey.

-In 2010, working with Walther Menteth Architects, Dilston Grove was further renovated with support from English Heritage, BIG Lottery Fund, London Borough of Southwark and The City Bridge Trust, remodeling the former Parish Room to create a new entrance and fully accessible Community Learning and Outreach space.
+In 2010, working with Walther Menteth Architects, Dilston Grove was further renovated with support from English Heritage, BIG Lottery Fund, London Borough of Southwark and The City Bridge Trust, remodelling the former Parish Room to create a new entrance and fully accessible Community Learning and Outreach space.
 The building’s inaugural exhibition was Mémoire by Sammy Baloji in partnership with Autograph ABP.